-Successful and failed authentication attempts, including the IP address of the connection, are stored in application audit logs.
+Successful and failed authentication attempts, including the username, date/time, action and IP address of the connection, are stored in application audit logs.

-Trelica runs on Microsoft Azure, which provides a secure, fault-tolerant environment.
-Currently the Trelica production environment runs on the Azure East US 2 region.
-Development and Pre-production environments are completely segregated in the UK South Azure location.
-Azure data centers maintain multiple certifications including ISO 27001, FedRAMP authorization and SOC2 reports.
+Trelica runs on Microsoft Azure and OVH Cloud platforms, which provides a secure, fault-tolerant environment with hosting options in the US or Germany (the latter being particularly approriate for customers who require data to be held within the EU).
+Development and Pre-production environments are completely segregated.
+Azure and OVH data centers maintain multiple certifications including ISO 27001, and SOC2 reports.

 Customer data is never copied to, or used in development or test environments.

 All customer data is encrypted at rest, and HSTS headers are used to ensure that traffic from our infrastructure to your web-browser is encrypted using TLS.
 Trelica supports TLS 1.3 and 1.2, blocking older protocols.

 We also encrypt traffic on our internal networks between application servers and our databases.

 User passwords (where used) are stored as salted one-way hashes (SHA256).
 API keys, and OAuth2 refresh and access tokens entered or created when integrating with third-party systems are encrypted and stored in Azure Key Vault which is backed by FIPS validated hardware security modules (HSMs).
 Access is monitored and audited.